-When I was growing up, like a large proportion of the community, I was sexually abused, I was an older child at the time, and the abuse was imposed by two people I knew.
+When I was growing up, like a large proportion of the community, I was sexually abused.
+I was an older child at the time, and the abuse was imposed by two people I knew.
 They were minor encounters but the effect of them was life changing, the energy of sexual shame is so powerful.
-I created three beliefs in response to these events, one that I was “bad” in a way that I couldn’t understand but felt to my core.
+I created three beliefs in response to these two events.
+One that I was “bad” in a way that I couldn’t understand but felt to my core.
 Secondly, that I was powerless to speak up and no one could help me, which caused me to become even more reluctant to express myself than the shy child I already was.
-Thirdly, that “I should have known better,” so beginning a life of readily taking on guilt, and over responsibility for everything bad in my life.
+Thirdly, that “I should have known better,” so beginning a life of readily taking on guilt, and over responsibility for everything in my life.

 Beginnings of change

-In my forties I developed an interest in personal growth, wanting to make some changes in the many areas of my life that I thought weren’t working for me.
-Surprisingly to me at the time, part of this turned out to be sharing my experiences of abuse with a supportive group of people and healing, through conscious witnessing, the feelings attached to them.
-This process helped me to identify the beliefs I had formed as a result of these experiences and how to recognize where they were still operating, unhelpfully, in my life.
+In my forties I developed an interest in personal growth, wanting to make some changes in the many areas of my life that weren’t working for me.
+Surprisingly to me at the time, part of this growth turned out to be sharing my experiences of abuse with a supportive group of people and healing, through conscious witnessing, the feelings attached to them.
+This process helped me to identify the beliefs I had formed as a result of these experiences and how to recognise where they were still operating, unhelpfully, in my life.
 This was the beginning of reclaiming what I had lost in myself.
 I had no idea it would lead me to sexual healing!